XinyiYing/RGBT-Tiny/README.md

 # *<center>Visible-Thermal Tiny Object Detection: A Benchmark Dataset and Baselines</center>*

 ***RGBT-Tiny is a large-scale visible-thermal benchmark, which consists of 115 high-quality paired image sequences, 93K frames and 1.2M manual annotations, and covers abundant targets and diverse scenarios.
 Details of this dataset can be found in our paper.
-Over 81\% of targets are smaller than 16x16, and we provide paired bounding box annotations with tracking ID to offer an extremely challenging benchmark with wide-range applications, such as RGBT fusion, detection, and tracking.***<br><br>
+Over 81\% of targets are smaller than 16x16, and we provide paired bounding box annotations with tracking ID to offer an extremely challenging benchmark with wide-range applications, such as RGBT fusion, detection, and tracking.***<br><be>

+**★ Baseline Models and codes will be released in June or July 2025.**<br><br>

 ## Sample Videos